loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 3</strong> A change to demand is caused by one of the factors affecting demand (e.g., changes to tastes or preferences, etc.).
+<strong>Figure 3</strong>&nbsp;&nbsp;A change to demand is caused by one of the factors affecting demand (e.g., changes to tastes or preferences, etc.).
 This change will be represented by the demand curve shifting the the left or to the right (first graph).
 A change to the quantity demanded is caused by a change to the price of the good (second graph).</div>
 </div>
 </div>

-In contrast, when there is a change to tastes and preferences, the number of consumers, expectations about future prices, incomes, or the price of related goods, there is no way to register that change on the graph.
-For instance, if consumer preferences change such that mom jeans suddenly become more popular, there is no "mom jeans" value on the graph that we can adjust.
+In contrast, when there is a change to tastes and preferences, the number of consumers, expectations about future prices, incomes, or the price of related goods, there is no way to register this change on the graph.
+For instance, if consumer preferences change such that mom jeans suddenly become more popular, there is no "popularity of mom jeans" variable on the graph that we can adjust.
 That change is happening "off stage," so to speak.
 In this case, we have to update our whole graph by moving the demand curve (either to the left or to the right).

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/toacnxj4Nmg?si=ODWbP8_Y2WaDwEdE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>